Last updated April 2025

 Membership Fees

-Digital subscription services are the ultimate in convenience.
-That small monthly fee to stream video, listen to music or audiobooks, or store your stuff in the cloud makes it seem like a good deal when signing up, especially if you get a free trial period.
-But these little fees add up: The average American spent more than $900 on digital subscriptions in 2023.
-Then there are regular payments you make for gym or fitness club memberships, and subscriptions to a newspaper or magazines, a monthly clothing or beauty box, or weekly meal kits.
-The list goes on and on.
-Periodically sit down and follow the money to figure out how much your monthly memberships strain your budget and cancel subscriptions you don’t use.
+Digital subscription services are super-convenient.
+That small monthly fee to stream video, listen to music or audiobooks, or store your stuff in the cloud seems like a good deal when you sign up, especially if there’s a free trial.
+But these little fees add up: The average American now spends more than $900 a year on digital subscriptions.
+Add in regular payments for gym memberships, newspaper subscriptions, and weekly meal kits, and you may be straining your budget.

 Mortgage Insurance